 Visit Hong Kong with kids: to experience a safe and high-energy city, packed with personality and infused with a unique local history and a Chinese culture that adores children.
 Choose between the tranquil outer islands, heaving outdoor markets or large theme park adventures, families can carve out their own Asian city escape without compromising on modern day comforts.

-*Links indicated with an asterisk are affiliate links, we receive a small commission if a purchased is made, which you are not out of pocket for.
+*Some links indicated with an asterisk below are affiliate links, meaning at no additional cost to you, we receive a small commission if you click through and make a purchase.

 The best things to do in Hong Kong with Kids